StractOrg/stract/docs/src/optics.md

 # Optics
 Optics is a domain specific language that is intended to give the user full control over which search results gets returned.

-- If the user has specified an optic url, we grab the file from the url and parses it.
+The syntax for optics is described in the [quickstart guide](https://github.com/StractOrg/sample-optics/blob/main/quickstart.optic), but the overall idea is that the user specifies a set of rules where each rule contains a set of matches that must all match the search result and an action that is then applied to the search result.
+The result can either be boosted, downranked or discarded.

-- Compiles down to tantivy queries that are matched against the inverted index.
+When an optic is applied to a search query, the optic is fetched at the provided url after which it is parsed and compiled into an additional set of tantivy queries.
+These queries are then combined with the actual search query that can be evaluated against the inverted index.